ENG4120 – English Medieval Manuscript Studies

 Seminar, two hours per week for 10 weeks, 20 hours in total.

-The exam consists of a term paper.
+The exam consists of a term paper on a topic decided by the course teacher.
 You are required to write 10 pages (4000 words).
 This does not include references and bibliography.

 Submit assignments in Inspera